K3on2/app-dev./README.md

-# app-dev.
-My first repository
+# My Favorite Series: HunterxHunter

 ## Overview
 *Hunter x Hunter is a Japanese anime series based on the manga by Yoshihiro Togashi.
 It follows the adventures of Gon Freecss, a young boy determined to become a Hunter and find his father, who is a legendary Hunter himself.